Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 The DCC's Arrival at Off the Charts San Francisco

 On a routine morning, the team at Off the Charts (OTC) San Francisco was met with an unexpected visit from the Department of Cannabis Control (DCC).
 Three inspectors arrived promptly at 10 a.m., equipped with badges.
-It’s important that before you begin the inspection as a cannabis retailer, you should confirm the inspectors are affiliated with the state to ensure security measures at your store.
-Anyone can walk in with a badge claiming they're of official business.
+It's important that before you begin the inspection as a cannabis retailer, you confirm the inspectors are affiliated with the state to protect security at your store.
+Anyone can walk in with a badge claiming they're on official business.

 Following proper protocol, the inspectors signed in and engaged with the security guard to understand the facility's security measures, including break coverage and access protocols.

 Once inside, the inspectors met with Jordan Kuhl, the store manager.
 Prepared for the inspection, Jordan grabbed a pen and notepad to document the proceedings.
-It’s important that whoever from your staff is leading the inspection is taking diligent notes as a notice to comply will be issued.
+It's important that whoever from your staff is leading the inspection takes diligent notes, as a notice to comply will be issued.
 In the notice to comply, any flags should be addressed by the retailer with an update to standard operating procedures.

 Distributor-Determined Compliance Issues

 These compliance issues are primarily influenced by the distributors and their adherence to state regulations.
-However, it is essential for retailers to be vigilant and ensure that all products received from distributors meet the Department of Cannabis Control (DCC) standards.
+Even so, retailers must stay vigilant and confirm that every product received from a distributor meets Department of Cannabis Control (DCC) standards before it reaches the shelf.

 Product Inspection and Labeling